History, Mission and Diversity Statements

-ARLA was founded in 1989 to counter legislative threats to the Federal Employers’ Liability Act (FELA).
+ARLA Was Founded in 1989 to Help Counter Legislative Threats to the Federal Employers’ Liability Act (FELA).

 ARLA’s objectives, as drafted by its founding members, are designed to:

 - promote rail safety for the traveling public,